SyncfusionExamples/EJ2-Document-Editor-Web-Services/Minimal Web API/README.md

 ## RestrictEditing
 Document Editor provides support for restrict editing.
 You can make use of this Web API service to encrypt/decrypt protected content.

+## Save

+This Web API saves the document in the server machine.
+You can customize this API to save the document into databases or file servers.

+## ExportSfdt

+This Web API converts the SFDT string to required format and returns the document as FileStreamResult to client-side.
+Using this API, you can save the document in file format other than SFDT and DOCX and download the document in client browser.

+## Export

+This Web API converts the DOCX document to required format and returns the document as FileStreamResult to client-side.
+Using this API, you can save the document in file format other than SFDT and DOCX and download the document in client browser.

+## How to use it?

+* Download the services
+* Run the project using Visual studio or command prompt
+* Then you will get the following URL: "https://localhost:8000/api/documenteditor"
+* Then use it in your application.